Sea of Poppies: Synopsis

 Neel Rattan Halder, a wealthy and unworldly rajah whose dynasty has been ruling the zemindary of Raskhali for centuries, is confronted by Mr. Burnham with the need to sell off his estates in order to pay for the debt he had incurred when investing in the opium trade with China.
 Now that the trade has come to a standstill, as a result of the resistance shown by the Chinese authorities, he is unable to clear his debt.
-When Mr. Burnham proposes to settle the loan for Halder's zamindary, Halder refuses the deal as the zamindary is his family's ancestral property and selling it would mean turning his back on his many dependents.
+When Mr. Burnham proposes to settle the loan for Halder's zamindary, Halder refuses the deal, as the zamindary is his family's ancestral property and selling it would mean turning his back on his many dependents.
 In a trial orchestrated by Burnham and his cronies, Halder is tried for forgery.
-The court sentences him to be to penal transportation for seven years in Mauritius and leading him to lose caste.
+The court sentences him to penal transportation for seven years in Mauritius, leading him to lose caste.
 In prison he meets Ah Fatt, a half-Chinese, half-Parsi opium addict from Canton, and the two are put aboard the Ibis.

-Paulette is a French orphan who has grown up in India with Jodu, the son of her Ayah, as her best friend.
-Her father was a politically radical botanist, her mother died in childbirth, and her grandparents are the historically inspired Jeanne and Philippe Commerson.
+Paulette is a French orphan who has grown up in India with Jodu, the son of her ayah, as her best friend.
+Her father was a politically radical botanist, her mother died in childbirth, and her grandparents were the historically inspired Jeanne and Philippe Commerson.
 Mr. and Mrs. Burnham take Paulette in after her father's death.
 Paulette feels more at ease with Indian manners, food, and clothing than with Western ones, but the Burnham household fiercely disapproves.
 Paulette meets Zachary Reid, the American sailor, at a dinner at the Burnhams'; they are mutually attracted.
 Paulette becomes determined to run away because of sexual harassment by Mr. Burnham and pressure to marry his friend, the stern, elderly Justice Kendalbushe.
 She resolves to travel to Mauritius, as her great-aunt did, in the hope of finding a better future.
-Jodu and Paulette separately gain passage on the Ibis, Jodu as a Laskar and Paulette in disguise as the Indian niece of one of the Mr. Burnham's employees.
+Jodu and Paulette separately gain passage on the Ibis, Jodu as a lascar and Paulette in disguise as the Indian niece of one of Mr. Burnham's employees.

-Numerous plot developments are facilitated by Nob Kissin Baboo, a Vaishnavite would-be priest who is working as an overseer for Mr Burnham and comes to believe that Zachary is an avatar of Krishna.
+Numerous plot developments are facilitated by Nob Kissin Baboo, a Vaishnavite would-be priest who is working as an overseer for Mr. Burnham and comes to believe that Zachary is an avatar of Krishna.